heavyai/heavyiq/experiments/run_llm_server/README.md

-HeavyNL is not limited to using OpenAI for its large language model (LLM).
-Below are instructions on how to self-host an OpenAI API-compliant server that HeavyNL can communicate with.
+HeavyIQ is not limited to using OpenAI for its large language model (LLM).
+Below are instructions on how to self-host an OpenAI API-compliant server that HeavyIQ can communicate with.

 ## Installation